Welcome to the legacy of Haji Ali

 Planning a Visit to Hi Jolly and the Camel History?

 Whether you’re here to explore the fascinating story of Hi Jolly and his camels, discover the unique rocks, gems, and minerals of the area, or simply passing through to other destinations, we’ve got you covered.
-Get all the information you need, including directions and location plans, on our Location Direction Plan Page
+Get all the information you need, including directions and location plans, on our Location and Direction Plan Page

 1836